MKTHEPLUGG/edge-cloud/docs/setup/OS/armbian/readme.md

      cpuset cpu io memory pids
      ```

-### **Repeat Process on Other DietPi Systems**
+### **Repeat Process on Other ARMBian Systems**

-Whenever you set up a new DietPi system that boots from an SD card and runs from an SSD, follow these steps to ensure the necessary cgroup configurations are applied.
+Whenever you set up a new ARMBian system that boots from an SD card and runs from an SSD, follow these steps to ensure the necessary cgroup configurations are applied.

-This guide ensures that your DietPi system is correctly configured to run RKE2 by enabling the required cgroup features.
+This guide ensures that your ARMBian system is correctly configured to run RKE2 by enabling the required cgroup features.

 ---